iag-geo/geomesa-tools/mac_installer/readme.md

 ### Step 2 - Install everything
 1. Open your preferred command line tool (Terminal, iTerm, emacs, etc...) and go to the directory containing this file
 1. Run `. install-geomesa.sh`
 1. You may be prompted to override your `id_rsa` SSH key file.
-Choose 'n' unless you have a good reason to replace the key.
+Choose 'n' unless you have a reason to replace the key.
 Your choice won't affect the install script
 1. Wait 6-10 mins depending on your Internet connection and check the on-screen log for success

 ### Step 3 - Do something with GeoMesa